- The largest tiger shark caught was 1,785 pounds and 11 ounces, off the coast of Ulladulla, Australia in 2004 by Kevin J. Clapson.

 Because of their size, aggressive behavior, and wide distribution, tiger sharks are considered to be the second deadliest sharks in the world, ranking behind only the great white shark in the number of attacks on humans per year.
 In terms of sheer size, though, the tiger shark ranks behind several other species, including the whale shark (which stretches up to 48 feet), basking shark (up to 36 feet), great white sharks (up to 22 or 23 feet), Greenland sharks, megamouth sharks, and possibly some hammerhead sharks.
 It’s also dwarfed by the extinct megalodon, which, at up to 67 feet in length, is the largest shark ever known to exist.

-The Tiger Shark: An Apex Predator
+An Apex Predator

-The tiger shark is considered to be an apex predator in its natural habitat; it feeds on almost anything it can find, including fish, crustaceans, sea snakes, sea birds, seals, dolphins, and even smaller sharks.
+The tiger shark is considered to be an apex predator in its natural habitat: it feeds on almost anything it can find, including fish, crustaceans, sea snakes, sea birds, seals, dolphins, and even smaller sharks.
 But that does not mean they are safe from predation themselves.
 In 2014, underwater photographers captured footage of several killer whales hunting a tiger shark.
 After forcing the shark to the surface, the orcas flipped their prey on its back to completely immobilize it.
 The footage then showed an orca gripping the shark in its mouth and dragging it back underwater to consume it.

 So perhaps the tiger shark may not necessarily be the largest predator in the ocean, but there is actually a long and fascinating history of the search for the largest tiger shark ever found.
 Most world record sharks are only ever documented after they’re already caught and sometimes killed by fishers (though many fishers do release them back into the water after measurement).
 That’s because it is actually quite difficult to measure a shark directly in the water.
 Scientists normally have to estimate their size from photographs and video, which is imprecise and difficult.

-The Tiger Shark: Setting World Records
+Setting World Records

 One of the most important incidences in the long history of world records took place on June 13, 1964, when a local angler by the name of Walter Maxwell stood on Cherry Grove Pier in North Myrtle Beach, South Carolina, fighting for hours with the largest tiger shark on record for the time.
 When the shark was almost within reach of the pier, the 130-pound line suddenly snapped, causing him to lose his quarry.
 Despite the setback, Maxwell went out later that night with his friends in a small boat to search for the enormous fish.
 Using a live skate as bait, he waited until the next morning before receiving a bite on the line.
 He reportedly cranked the handle more than 2,000 times while friends poured water on the reel to prevent it from overheating.

 This record stands as the largest tiger shark ever caught, but is this the largest tiger shark that has ever been documented?
 The answer to that question is probably no. Larger sharks have been seen and photographed, though not directly measured.
-In November of 2018, marine biologist Kori Garza was diving into a shark sanctuary near the waters of French Polynesia (situated about halfway between Australia and the Americas), when she encountered a massive female tiger shark, whom she nicknamed Kamakai.
+In November 2018, marine biologist Kori Garza was diving into a shark sanctuary near the waters of French Polynesia (situated about halfway between Australia and the Americas), when she encountered a massive female tiger shark, whom she nicknamed Kamakai.

 The shark acted calm and non-aggressive around the diver, exhibiting very little territorial behavior.
 It was estimated to measure somewhere between 16 feet and 18 feet long, smashing the previously known record and probably reaching the upper bounds of what’s possible with this species.
-The shark was so large that the mouth couldn’t close all the way and she had trouble moving her fins.
+The shark was so large that her mouth couldn’t close all the way and she had trouble moving her fins.
 Since it was illegal to capture or tag any sharks in the sanctuary, the biologists had to let it continue on its way.

-Kori Garza later went on a search for the shark with cinematographer Andy Casagrande for the documentary “World’s Biggest Tiger Shark?” which originally aired on National Geographic’s Sharkfest season.
+Kori Garza later went on a search for the shark with cinematographer Andy Casagrande for the documentary “World’s Biggest Tiger Shark?,” which originally aired on National Geographic’s Sharkfest season.
 While it was not possible to track the shark directly, marine biologists hoped to identify it again by comparing anatomical evidence.
 Individual sharks can be distinguished by their appearance, including their stripe patterns, colors, and shape of the dorsal fins (many of the females have unique scarring from the bites of the male as they mate).

 While they did not find Kamakai again, Kori Garza claims that the South Pacific area near Tahiti and French Polynesia is an underrated hotspot for tiger shark activity; it’s perhaps every bit as interesting as Tiger Beach and the rest of the Bahamas, where most of the tiger shark footage is usually taken.